ttauveron/k8s-big-data-experiments/README.md

 Follow instructions in that repo : https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus

+# Azure file
+Note : It doesn't work with gitlab as a volume because gitlab wants to change permissions and it's apparently not possible with storage account.

-# Setup storage class
+## Setup storage class

 Create a storage account on Azure named, say, testttauveron Ref : https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-use-blobs-cli

 It must use the same resource-group than AKS-agentpool in Azure

-# Reusing Azure volume
+## Reusing Azure volume

 To reuse the volume storageclass has created, for example, if we have deleted the pvc, we have to delete first the pv with kubectl.
 The volume is still available in Storage account on Azure.